boabangf/GNN_RL_gene_trajectory_perturbation/README.md

-Model based reinforcement learning- Sample efficient
+Model based reinforcement learning- Sample efficient with CRISPER Knockout of certain genes

 Mean square error to meaure the difference between the target perturbation trajectory and predicted.